Cristal32/recruitment_platform/README.md

 - Go to the URL: ```http://localhost:4200/``` to access the client side app.

+- Since this project is still incomplete especially with the authentication part, there is no user management yet, which might hinder testing the app's full functionalities.
+I'll make sure to complete in the near future.

 ## Perspectives

 This project is unfinished.
 It still needs a lot more refinement, and we have yet to implement the security aspect by implementing authentication and securing access to all endpoints using the Spring Security dependency.